code-423n4/2023-08-goodentry-findings/data/ravikiranweb3-Q.md

 4) V2Proxy::swapExactTokensForTokens() has to parameter, but never used in the function.
    The same issue lies with other swap functions where to was not used.

+5) FixedOracle contract is using floating pragma and different version of compiler.